London with toddlers: 10 of the best things for toddlers to do in London

-What are the best things for toddlers to do in London?
-I’ve written about this lots before but I thought I’d compile them all into one list of our top ten – these are all things we love and have liked in London at the baby, toddler and pre-schooler stage.
+Here’s a list of our top ten things to do with toddlers in London – these are all things we love and have liked in London at the baby, toddler and pre-schooler stage.

 There are many ways that London changes when you’re a parent, not least how you spend your time (goodbye leisurely shopping sprees and long weekends spent drinking) but these are some of our favourite, kid-friendly, mainly free, ideas for when we venture out with our two in tow.